No. 22 Mississippi State beats McNeese State 90-77

 When Mississippi State's flurry was finished, McNeese State's 50-46 lead had become a 65-50 deficit in less than six minutes.

+"When you play a really good team, you have to really value and execute great possessions," Schroyer said.
+"Whether you score or not, you want to run clock or get fouled.
+We came down four straight times and took a couple ill-advised shots."

-The game was tight throughout the first half, with neither team leading by more than seven points.
+The game was tight throughout the first half, with neither team leading by more than seven.
 Mississippi State had a small advantage through most of the opening minutes before McNeese State went on a 15-7 run to take a three-point halftime lead.

 The Cowboys shot nearly 66 percent from the field before halftime and outscored the Bulldogs 28-8 in the paint.
-Malik Hines led McNeese State with 14 points in the first half and finished with 24 on 9-of-14 shooting from the field.
+Malik Hines led McNeese State with 14 points in the first half and finished with 24 on 9-of-14 shooting.

 BIG PICTURE